python/cpython/Doc/library/__main__.rst

 returned if your function does not have a return statement).

-By proactively following this convention ourselves, our module will have the same behavior when run directly (i.e. ``python3 echo.py``) as it will have if we later package it as a console script entry-point in a pip-installable package.
+By proactively following this convention ourselves, our module will have the same behavior when we run it directly (i.e. ``python3 echo.py``) as it will have if we add a package later as it is a console script entry-point in a pip-installable package.

 In particular, be careful about returning strings from your ``main`` function.